stelliosbonadurer/RGBMatrix/my_programs/fft_program/docs/fft_math_explained.md

 The FFT is the computational bottleneck.
 Everything else—including fancy multi-layer visualizations with different frequency ranges—is essentially free in comparison.

-This is why we can run dual-mode, or even a hypothetical 10-layer system, with minimal performance impact: **the FFT is computed once, and we just slice it differently for each layer.**
+This is why we can run multi-layer mode, or even a hypothetical 10-layer system, with minimal performance impact: **the FFT is computed once, and we just slice it differently for each layer.**

+Additional optimization: **Invisible layers skip even the bin extraction and scaling**, so hiding a layer saves its processing cost entirely.

 ---